Other Versions

 Then there is ProFind.
 It has a lot of features I have long planned for FAF, such as caching the file system contents for faster lookup and AppleScript support.

 If you primarily search media files such as videos, photos, or audio files, NeoFinder might be the right tool for you.
-It permanently catalogues your files, even those that may be stored on other disks or FTP servers that are not always attached, and keeps even detailed information about your image properties (EXIF data etc.), thumbnails, XMP data, and more.
+It permanently catalogues your files, even if they are stored on other disks or servers that are not always attached, keeping detailed information about your image properties (EXIF data etc.), thumbnails, XMP data, and more for quick lookup and browsing.

 For searching file servers, especially in larger (business) network environments, have a look at FotTrot Search.
 It's costly but may be better suited for professional use as it lets you search document content quite fast and efficiently (it's actually using Spotlight's importer technology to scan the server contents).